-- The intern will be able to review relevant clinical history via chart review - The intern will be able to complete a clinical interview with patient and family members - The intern will be able to integrate the above data into a conceptualization of the patient and identify needed assessment to answer the referral question - The intern will be able to select, administer and interpret assessment measures used to address the referral question - The intern will be able to prepare written documentation of test findings, share findings with treatment team, and provide understandable feedback to the patient and family
+- The intern will be able to review a patient's chart and clinical history, conduct a clinical interview, conceptualize the patient's needs, and assign a clinical diagnosis - The intern will be able to select, administer and interpret assessment tools that can appropriately address the referral question including cognitive measures and measure of emotional functioning. - When needed, the intern will be able to adapt the assessment to meet the unique needs of the patient (e.g. decreased or different language abilities, limited mobility, decreased vision, etc.) - The intern will be able to prepare written documentation of test findings, share findings with treatment team, and provide understandable feedback to the patient and family